-Here the constant $C$ in the above estimate is a multiple of $\|\wt N(\nabla w\1_{B_{3/2}(0)\times (-\infty,2/K)})\|_{L^1(\partial (r^{-1}\tilde\Omega))}$.
+Here the constant $C$ in the above estimate is a multiple of $\|\wt N(\nabla w\1_{B_{\kappa}(0)\times (-\infty,2/K)})\|_{L^1(\partial (r^{-1}\tilde\Omega))}$.
 The decay we have picked up in \eqref{decay} is crucial.
 It enables us to estimate $\|\wt N(\nabla w \1_{t<2/K}) \|_{L^1(S_k)}$ on a sequence of annuli $S_k$ partitioning the complement of the set $Q_{1}(0,0)\cap\partial(r^{-1}\tilde\Omega)$.

-We refer the reader for details of this calculation to section 5 of \cite{DLP3} (as it is identical).
-The only difference is that we stop at the scale when $2^{k_0}\sim 2r^{-1}$ since as we recall the rescaled PDEs for $w$ and $u$ coincide up to the scale $[4r^{-1}\Z_1\cap r^{-1}\mathcal O]\times \R$.
+We omit the proof here, since \eqref{decay} provides exponential (Gaussian) decay, which is faster than the polynomial one; the analogous but more delicate estimate under the weaker polynomial decay \eqref{decay2} (of order $-n-\gamma$) is carried out in full detail below (see the calculation leading to \eqref{Est-w2}).
+The only difference from that calculation is that here we stop at the scale $2^{k_0}\sim 2r^{-1}$, since the rescaled PDEs for $w$ and $u$ coincide up to the scale $[4r^{-1}\Z_1\cap r^{-1}\mathcal O]\times \R$.
 It then follows:

 where the last inequality follows from \eqref{B1}.
 The implied constants in the estimate above do not depend on the scale $r>0$, and only depend on the ellipticity constants, the Lipschitz constant of the graph and the constants in the estimates for the \Np$^{L}$ and \Dq$^{L^*}$ problems.
-With the exception of the constant $C_K$ remaining constants do not depend on $K$ (which is not yet chosen).
+With the exception of the constant $C_K$, the remaining constants do not depend on $K$ (which is not yet chosen).

 Our next objective is to establish estimates for the last term on the righthand side of \eqref{eq5.8}.
 For an ease of notation, let